Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

 To configure the camera:

-1. Set the image quality using the `ImageQuality` property of the [Tizen.Multimedia.CameraSettings](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.CameraSettings.html) class:
+1. Set the image quality using the `ImageQuality` property of the [Tizen.Multimedia.CameraSettings](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.CameraSettings.html) class:

-    ```
+    ```csharp
     camera.Settings.ImageQuality = 100;
     ```

     The image quality value can range from 1 (lowest quality) to 100 (highest quality).

-2. Set the display for showing preview images by using the `Display` property of the [Tizen.Multimedia.Camera](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class with 1 of the camera display types (`ElmSharp.Window` overlay or `Tizen.Multimedia.MediaView` EVAS surface).
+2. Set the display for showing preview images by using the `Display` property of the [Tizen.Multimedia.Camera](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class with 1 of the camera display types (`ElmSharp.Window` overlay or `Tizen.Multimedia.MediaView` EVAS surface).

     The following examples set the display according to the display types.
 The camera state must be in the `Created`:

-    ```
+    ```csharp
     /// Overlay display type
     camera.Display = new Display(new Window("CameraWindow"));